shubhsharma023/Technical-Blog-Servo-Motors/Servo Motors/servos.md

 - Standard or Planetary Geared Type
 - Electromagnetic Brake Types

-Generally, there are several applications of servo motors in our world related from the above points:
+Generally, there are several applications of servo motors in our world, some of the points related to above topics are :

 <p align="center">
 <image src="robotic.jpg"